-This is your chance to try all those Magic Kingdom rides that are too scary for little kids, including Pirates of the Caribbean, Space Mountain, Splash Mountain and Big Thunder Mountain Railroad.
+A visit to Disney World with teens is your chance to try all those Magic Kingdom rides that are too scary for little kids, including Pirates of the Caribbean, Space Mountain, Splash Mountain and Big Thunder Mountain Railroad.

 Drop In To Hollywood Studios